WHA (AM): Post World War I (9XM and WHA)

 Initially there were no formal standards for stations providing a broadcast service, so there was no problem with 9XM broadcasting under an Experimental license.
 However, effective December 1, 1921, the Department of Commerce adopted regulations defining a broadcast service.
-The new regulations specified two transmitting wavelengths — 360 meters (833 kHz) for "entertainment", and 485 meters (619 kHz) for "market and weather reports" — and also required stations making broadcasts intended for the general public to hold a "Limited Commercial" license.
+The new regulations specified two transmitting wavelengths – 360 meters (833 kHz) for "entertainment", and 485 meters (619 kHz) for "market and weather reports" — and also required stations making broadcasts intended for the general public to hold a "Limited Commercial" license.
 Professor Terry filed an application for the new license, and on January 13, 1922, the university was issued its first broadcasting station authorization, with the randomly assigned call letters of WHA.
 In addition to the two broadcasting wavelengths, the station was authorized to use 410 meters (731 kHz) "for intercommunication between college stations".
 This, along with the University of Minnesota's WLB, was the first broadcasting station license issued to an educational institution.

 For a few more years the university continued to renew the 9XM experimental license, which was used for conducting investigative work, until late 1926, when the license was permanently deleted.
 Wisconsin Public Radio commemorates 9XM in its fund-raising efforts, recognizing network donors who give more than $1,200 annually as members of the "9XM Leadership Circle".

 As it struggled to establish itself, issues with funding, available staff, and technical problems limited WHA's schedule.
 The station suspended operations during the university's 1922 summer break, then, because of technical difficulties, was unable to restart regular broadcasting until January 8, 1923.
 After again suspending operations for the 1924 summer break, the station was formally deleted by the government on September 8, although it was relicensed, again with the call letters WHA, on October 14.

-Although the Great Depression caused many college radio stations to go silent because of financial pressures, in 1930 the state of Wisconsin began providing both WHA and WLBL in Stevens Point with funding to further their educational offerings.
-In the fall of 1931, the Wisconsin School of the Air provided 10 weekly programs designed to supplement grade school curricula.
-Other programs addressed government, agricultural, and homemaker audiences.

 In 1927, the Federal Radio Commission (FRC) was created to regulate U.S. radio stations, and the new agency implemented a series of frequency reassignments.
 On November 11, 1928, with the implementation of the FRC's General Order 40, WHA was assigned to 570 kHz, on a time-sharing basis with stations WPCC in Chicago and WRM in Urbana, Illinois.
 Effective April 26, 1929, the station was reassigned to 940 kHz, now limited to daytime-only operation.